POSITION VACANCY ANNOUNCEMENT - R00074057

 Conditions of Employment: A personal automobile and appropriate insurance coverage is required (travel allowance provided).
 Satisfactory completion of two specific graduate level extension courses (6 credit hours) is generally required in the first two years of employment.
 Additionally, a faculty member who does not have a related master’s degree must complete an additional 9 hours of related graduate level coursework in order to be promoted to associate agent and such promotion must occur in the first seven years of employment.
 An exception is that additional agent experience may be substituted for nine hours of coursework, but not for the two required courses.

-Application Procedure: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter with resume including a statement of professional interest and goals, official university transcripts, and two letters of reference and a statement describing how diversity would figure into your teaching, research, or extension activities.
-Paper, faxed or e-mailed application materials will not be accepted, except that in lieu of attaching the reference letters online, they may be sent directly to:
+Application Procedure: Qualified candidates must apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching file(s) containing a curriculum vita, a letter of application, official university transcripts, two letters of reference as well as a statement describing how diversity would figure into your teaching, research, or extension activities.
+Questions about the online application system should be directed to the HRM Office at 225/578-0324.
+(Paper, faxed, or emailed application materials will not be accepted.)
+In lieu of attaching the letters of reference, they may be sent directly to:

 Dr. Chiquita Briley